A significant portion of the new Mercedes-Benz C-class's weight savings have been made possible by a tiny 41-litre fuel tank, it has been revealed.

 “The reduction in weight of the new C-class has led to a significant improvement in payload capacity.
 This is up by 50kg and is now 90kg higher than the competition.”

-The new C-class will go on sale in the UK in June, and features an all-new cabin with technology derived from the new S-class, as well as a range of economical engines offering under 100g/km of CO2 emissions on some models.
+The new C-class will go on sale in the UK in June, and features an all-new cabin with technology derived from the new Mercedes-Benz S-Class, as well as a range of economical engines offering under 100g/km of CO2 emissions on some models.